pavlobrazhko/Exploring-Spatiotemporal-Flanders-Traffic-Data/README.md

 The TR lane is identical to the corresponding R lane (TR10=R10,TR11=R11,TR12=R12,...), only the measuring point transmits only the minute data of the "ghost traffic".

-(The measurement data for TR10 come from the same measurement loops as those for R10.)

 | ![Map](/images/output_11_1.png) |
 |:--|
 | *Placement of sensors in the Flemish region* |